 RBC Launchpad Music Entrepreneurship Program presents...

-The zoom link and password will be sent in your email.
+Registration is required to get the access code and post-workshop learning materials.
+The link and password will be sent 10 min before the workshop.
 Please make sure to check your inbox.

 Photographs and/or video will be taken at this event.
 By taking part in this event you grant the event organisers full rights to use the images resulting from the photography/video filming, and any reproductions or adaptations of the images for fundraising, publicity or other purposes to help achieve the group’s aims.
 This might include (but is not limited to), the right to use them in their printed and online publicity, social media, press releases and funding applications.
 If you do not wish to be photographed please inform an event organiser.